 semester or during exams); re-scheduling of exams; complaints about

-Kevin M. Kelly, Associate Dean of Student & Academic Affairs (room 5105; email@example.com).
-Dean Kelly helps plan the curriculum, including the schedule of courses, credits, and related academic issues.
-He recruits adjunct faculty, counsels students on academic questions or concerns, and handles Diploma Privilege eligibility and JD degree requirements issues, including those involving transfer students and visiting students.
+Kevin M. Kelly, Associate Dean of Student & Academic Affairs (room 5105; firstname.lastname@example.org).
+Associate Dean Kelly helps plan the curriculum, including the schedule of courses, credits, and related academic matters.
+He recruits adjunct faculty, counsels students on academic questions or concerns, and handles Diploma Privilege eligibility and JD degree requirements, including those involving transfer students and visiting students.
 He also works closely with Mike Hall, Director of Student Life, on all issues pertaining to the student experience here at the Law School, as well as with Jane Heymann (Curricular Coordinator & Externship Director), Amy Arntsen (Law School Registrar), and Jane Ford Bennett (Senior Grade Reporter).

 Margaret Raymond, Professor and Dean of the Law School (room 5211A; email@example.com).
 Dean Raymond serves as the chief academic and executive officer of the school, with overall responsibility for faculty and staff development, personnel oversight, fund-raising, budget planning and management, curriculum and student academic affairs.